-Makar Sanranti also known as Lohri, Pongal and Bihu is celebrated across India.
-It’s also know as the festival of kites.
-Women love to dress up in ethnic wear to add festivlty to the celebrations.
+Makar Sankranti also known as Lohri, Pongal and Bihu is celebrated across India.
+It’s also known as the festival of kites.
+Women love to dress up in ethnic wear to add festivity to the celebrations.

 We can’t wait to try these ethnic wear for all the celebrations in town in the most trendy and unique way.

 Here is the guide to dress up for Makar Sankranti, Pongal, and Bihu and Lohri in style.